-Sergeant Darrell S. Cole - "the fighting field musician" - of the 23rd Marines, 4th Marine Division was at the forefront of the attack.
-A bugler by trade, Cole had joined the Marine Corps in August 1941 after a stint in the Civilian Conservation Corps as an assistant forestry clerk and assistant educational advisor.
-With experience playing the French horn, Cole soon found himself at the Field Music School, training as a field musician (a bugler).
+Sergeant Darrell S. Cole - "the fighting field music" - of the 23rd Marines, 4th Marine Division was at the forefront of the attack.
+Cole had joined the Marine Corps in August 1941 after a stint in the Civilian Conservation Corps as an assistant forestry clerk and assistant educational advisor.
+With experience playing the French horn, he soon found himself at the Field Music School.
+(In the Marine Corps, buglers were known as field musics.)

 The Corps finally relented in the fall of 1944, after Cole more than proved his mettle when his squad leader was killed during the battle for Saipan.
 Wounded himself, Cole assumed command of the squad, earning the Bronze Star Medal for "resolute leadership, indomitable fighting spirit and tenacious determination in the face of terrific opposition."
 He then led his squad ashore on the beaches of nearby Tinian.
 Both Saipan and Tinian are part of the Marianas Islands.

 Americans stationed on Saipan, which Cole had worked so tirelessly to help secure, were quickly subjected to fierce assaults from Japanese bombers that took off from two airstrips on Iwo Jima.
-The Japanese were building a third runway, and fighters also used the island to attack American heavy bombers, which otherwise had "nothing worth fighting for," according to a Marine Corps history of the battle.
+The Japanese were building a third runway, and fighters also used the island to attack American heavy bombers.
+Otherwise Iwo Jima had "nothing worth fighting for," according to a Marine Corps history of the battle.
 Allied war planners knew that if they took the island, they could not only stop the attacks, but use the airfield as a base from which to attack Japan itself.

 Months of relentless bombing failed to displace many of the 642 blockhouses, pillboxes and other gun positions with which the Japanese commander, Lt.
 Gen. Tadamichi Kuribayashi, had ringed the island.
 A series of tunnels would also provide the defenders with a way to attack the Marines with near-impunity.